J0N-C/J0N-C/README.md

 ## Hey there!👋

-I'm currently a software engineer who hasn't had as much time to work on personal projects, but these are some which I had worked on while starting journey into a career in programming, after finishing a web dev course from LearningFuze!
+I'm currently a software engineer who hasn't had as much time to work on personal projects.
+But, these are some which I had worked on while starting journey into a career in programming, after finishing a web dev course from LearningFuze!

 ## My Projects